STAY IN A DESERT TENT CAMP IN INCREDIBLE OMAN

 I had a well-laid out plan for my trip, a leisurely two week stroll through incredible Oman, nothing jammed packed or rushed.
 But while everything was convenient to ME, what I did’t consider was other people had plans, too.

 What I didn’t realize was in Oman (and most Muslim countries) Fridays are the most important day of the week and EVERYTHING shuts down for midday prayers by 11am.
-And besides the Goat Action that started at 7am, Nizwa had a cool souk and has the coolest fort in Oman.
-So much to do before 11am!
+We needed to be at the famed Goat Market in Nizwa in the morning, so we had to flip our plans around.
 And Nizwa was at least two hours away, which means we’d have to leave the desert by 5am, when it was still dark.

 So we had go flip the schedule around and cram two days into one afternoon on the way to the desert.
 We were in a race to get to catch the dunes before sunset.